Lunar Claims and Free Speech by Holiday Mathis - Boston Herald - Go Tech Daily

 CANCER (June 22 – July 22).
 If you stand out as very remarkable, you will be promoted or, like the tallest flower in the field, cut down.
 It is better not to attract jealous attention now.
 Mix and lead from within.

 LEO (July 23 to August 22).
-Your social knowledge and your ability to read people will be put to the test with the many possibilities within this day.
+Your social knowledge and your ability to read people will be put to the test with the many possibilities this day offers you.
 You come on stage by just being yourself.

 VIRGO (August 23 – September 22).
 You will mysteriously feel compelled to study a person who you would not normally consider a role model.
 There is a quality here that you will absorb, although it may remain under your consciousness for a while.

-LIBRA (September 23 – October 23).
+LIBRA (September 23 to October 23).
 There was a time when you wanted to prevent yourself at all costs.
-Now you don’t worry about foolishness or inequality, because mistakes are a transitional ritual in a valuable company.
+Now you don’t worry about foolishness or inequality, because mistakes are a transition ritual in a valuable company.

 SCORPIO (October 24 to Nov.
 21).
 There are many comparisons that are not worth making, questions that waste the time it takes to ask them, and ways that lead nowhere.
 You avoid those pitfalls by deciding what you want and going exclusively for it.